meltingscales/2019-team-07f/packer/README.md

 Do NOT run these in parallel, as they (can) break each other. <!-- TODO can this be fixed? -->

-`packer build ubuntu-storage.json` will build the iSCSI box.
+`packer build ubuntu-storage.json` will build the storage box.

 `packer build ubuntu-webserver.json` will build the webserver.